Spin defects in hexagonal boron nitride as two-dimensional strain sensors

 We start by introducing the Hamiltonian describing the spin triplet ground state ($S=1$) of the \VB center in order to determine how its ESR frequencies evolve with strain.
 Neglecting the hyperfine interaction with neighboring nuclear spins, the spin Hamiltonian of the \VB center's ground state reads

 where $\{\hat{S}_x,\hat{S}_y,\hat{S}_z\}$ are the dimensionless electron spin operators.
 The first term results from the spin-spin interaction between the two unpaired electrons of the defect, which leads to an axial zero-field splitting $D_0\sim3.47$~GHz between the $|m_s=0\rangle$ and $|m_s=\pm1\rangle$ spin sublevels~\cite{Gottscholl2020}, where $m_s$ denotes the electron spin projection along the $c$ axis~($z$) of the hBN crystal.
 The second term arises from the interaction of the \VB center with a local electric field produced by surrounding charges in the hBN flake~\cite{Gong2023NatCom,DurandPRL2023,Udvarhelyi2023}, which mixes the $|m_s=\pm1\rangle$ spin sublevels, yielding new eigenstates $| \pm \rangle$ separated by an orthorhombic splitting $2E$ [Fig.~2(a)].
 This splitting increases with the density of charges in the hBN crystal and thus with the density of \VB centers.
-For the hBN flakes used in this work, $E\sim 60$~MHz.
+For the hBN flakes used in this work, $E\sim 60$~MHz, corresponding to a density of \VB centers around $100-150$ ppm~\cite{Gong2023NatCom,Udvarhelyi2023}.
 The last term finally describes the spin-strain interaction, which is expressed as~\cite{Udvarhelyi2023}

 where $g_i$ are the strain coupling coefficients and $\varepsilon_{ij}$ the components of the strain tensor.
 Note that the out-of-plane strain components $\{\varepsilon_{xz},\varepsilon_{yz},\varepsilon_{zz} \}$ are not included because they have a negligible impact on the in-plane hBN structure that contains the electron spin density of the \VB center.
 The last two terms of the spin-strain Hamiltonian yield an additional orthorhombic splitting.
 However, ab initio calculations have shown that the corresponding strain coupling coefficients $\{g_{2},g^{\prime}_{2},g_{3},g^{\prime}_{3}\}$ are very weak, such that the orthorhombic splitting is always dominated by the interaction with the local electric field in the strain range considered in this work ($<1 \%$)~\cite{Udvarhelyi2023}.
 The spin Hamiltonian can thus be simplified as